Banandana/LineSharp/README.md

 # Too much has changed in LINE's protocol to where I WILL NOT update this library.
 It DOES NOT WORK anymore, and it WILL NOT BE FIXED.

+# EDIT: I might be looking into this again as it might be possible to fix.
+No promises. - Banandana (Dec 1, 2016)

 This library is still hosted on github for historical and documentation purposes and is no longer useful for new development.

 This is in no way sponsored, endorsed or administered by, or associated with LINE Corp.